hyling/kean.github.io/_posts/2017-11-05-codable-tips-and-tricks.markdown

 <a href="{{ site.url }}/playgrounds/codable.playground.zip"><img src="{{ site.url }}/images/posts/codable_screen_01.png" class="screenshot"></a>

-`Codable` was introduces in Swift 4 with a [motivation](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md#motivation) to provide a Swift replacement for old `NSCoding` APIs.
+`Codable` was introduces in Swift 4 with a [motivation](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md#motivation) to replace old `NSCoding` APIs.
 Unlike `NSCoding` has a first class JSON support which makes it a promising option for consuming JSON APIs.

 `Codable` is great for its intended purpose of `NSCoding` replacement.
 If you just need to encode and decode some local data which you have full control over you might even be able to take advantage of [automatic encoding and decoding](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types).